Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 After=mnt-myshare.mount

-You will not yet be able to check that it works — that will work later.
+You won't be able to verify IPv6 works until Nextcloud is running — that comes later.

 Step 6 - Preparing Nextcloud AIO

-Once that is done, I recommend to run Nextcloud AIO through compose.
-This makes it easier to track changes and see what's the starting parameters.
-In my case, I run:
+I recommend running Nextcloud AIO through compose.
+This makes it easier to track changes and see the startup parameters.

 mkdir -p ~/containers/nextcloud